zero9178/C-Cpp-Coverage-for-CLion/README.md

 GCC 6 to 8 is not recommended and cannot produce branch coverage like the other two.
 The most powerful of these implementations is Clang.

-Clang doesn't use line coverage but instead uses Region coverage and has no branch coverage on its own.
-A Region is a block of code that has the same execution count and is specified from start to end character.
-This precise data allows this plugin to generate Branch coverage for Clang via postprocessing by making a query into the CLion parser structure and comparing the execution counts of neighbouring regions.
+Clang doesn't use line coverage but instead uses region coverage and has no branch coverage on its own.
+A region is a block of code that has the same execution count and is specified from start to end character.
+This precise data allows this plugin to generate branch coverage for Clang via postprocessing by making a query into the CLion parser structure and comparing the execution counts of neighbouring regions.
 Region coverage also allows checking if operands of boolean operators that short circuit have been evaluated or not.